Our Financial Planning Process

 Wealth Preservation & Distribution

-Then we move on up to the Wealth Preservation and Distribution level of planning.
+Finally, we move on up to the Wealth Preservation and Distribution level of planning.
 Wealth Preservation & Distribution involves one’s Estate Planning.
-Wills and Trusts often come into play at this stage of planning, and it also becomes necessary to start working with a trusted estate planning attorney.
-Your financial advisor should be able to refer you to an attorney if you do not already have one.
-It should be noted that Annuities also often times come into play at this stage in the overall planning process.
-Estate Planning is very important because proper planning will result in you being able to fully decide how your assets are allocated and used in the long-term.
+Wills and Trusts often come into play at this stage of planning, which of course is when it becomes necessary to start working with a trusted Estate Planning Attorney.
+The Financial Advisor should be able to refer you to a trusted attorney if you do not already have one.
+It should be noted that Annuity Contracts may also come into play at this stage in the overall planning process.
+Estate Planning is very important for many reasons.
+It is a way to protect your assets, control of your assets, and strategically manage multigenerational wealth.

-Many clients have asked where The Budgetary Process and The College Planning Process fit into the overall financial planning process.
-Both are very good questions.
+Two common questions are where The Budgetary Process and The College Planning Process fit into the overall financial planning process.

-- Ideally, The Budgetary Process, which is also known as Budget Planning, should be completed either before you and your advisor begin the Risk Management level of planning, or it may be completed during the Risk Management level of planning.
+Ideally, The Budgetary Process should be completed either before you and your advisor begin the Risk Management level of planning, or it may be completed during the Risk Management level of planning.

 C.M.
-Carrillo Financial Advising, MassMutual, and Prosperity Wealth Management, Inc. do not render tax or legal advice.
+Carrillo Financial Advising and Exodus Wealth, LLC do not render tax or legal advice.